Skip to main content

 • In the Segment field, search for AEE, and then select the AEE Leads segment.

-• Click the Wait for Amount of Time element, and click Edit Element.
+• Click the Wait for Amount of Time element.

-• In the Set a Schedule panel, select Start Immediately after Activation.
+• In the Set a Schedule panel, select Run Once and Start Immediately after Activation.

-Right away, Salesforce checks the data for leads that originated from the expo mixer.
+Salesforce checks the data for leads that originated from the expo mixer.
 Those people are added to the segment, and the first email is queued for sending immediately.
-In 10 days, the same people (minus any who have converted to contacts with open opportunities) will receive the second email, and so on.
+Later, the same people (minus any converted leads) will receive the second email, and so on.

-Ada and Lincoln celebrate in front of a positive-tracking graph.
+Ada and Linoln celebrate in front of a positive tracking graph.

 Email Series Outcome

-Ada checks the Performance tab on the campaign, and sees awesome click-through rates on the email.
-She sets a reminder to check again in 2 weeks.
+Ada checks her reports, and sees awesome click-through rates on the email.
+She subscribes to the report and sets notifications to Weekly.

 Creating an email series allowed Ursa Major Solar to schedule emails in advance for a targeted group.
 They can also continue to monitor performance and tweak the content over time.
 Nice work, team!